textileio/community/docs/run/daemon.md

 You can run a Textile node on any device by launching the daemon.
 The daemon will give you the ability to run the CLI against a local node, access the Textile gateway, and manage the embedded IPFS peer.

 !!! info
     The Textile daemon is a program that runs as a 'background' process (without a terminal or user interface), waiting for Textile events to occur and offering services.
 It can be accessed via a client (e.g., command-line client), and exposes a number of commands and APIs for interacting with the Textile network and its associated data.
 Among other services, it provides access to the local Textile datastore and the underlying [IPFS](https://ipfs.io/) peer.
 In desktop/server environments, Textile provides access to daemon functionality via its local REST_API (which in turn is accessible via a command-line interface).
-In mobile environments, the daemon is not run, opting instead for direct access to Textile code via teh mobile framework.
+In mobile environments, the daemon is not run, opting instead for direct access to Textile code via the mobile framework.

 ## Setup